-The previous authors qualitatively detected PIHM in 7 of the 10 datasets considered (Table 1).
-The Likelihood Method parameterized from the pre-mortality parameters of the Crofton Method detected significant PIHM in 6 of these 7 datasets at a significance level of 0.05.
+The previous authors qualitatively detected PIHM in seven of the 10 datasets considered (Table 1).
+The Likelihood Method parameterized from the pre-mortality parameters of the Crofton Method detected significant PIHM in six of these seven datasets at a significance level of 0.05.
 The only dataset in which the Likelihood Method did not detect a significant effect of PIHM was the Adjei dataset for female S. tumbil.
 For this dataset there was a marginally significant effect of PIHM (χdf=22=5.34;P=0.069).
-The Adjei Method detected PIHM in 9 of the 10 datasets (Table 1), consistent with our simulation results showing that the Adjei Method has a high Type I error rate.
-Moreover, the Adjei Method estimates of the LD50 were quite variable for the Crofton data, consistent with our simulation results that the Adjei Method LD50 estimates could be imprecise for sample sizes of less than 1000 hosts (Supplementary Fig. S4 - S6).
+The Adjei Method detected PIHM in nine of the 10 datasets (Table 1), consistent with our simulation results showing that the Adjei Method has a high Type I error rate.
+Moreover, the Adjei Method estimates of the LD50 were quite variable for the Crofton data, consistent with our simulation results that the Adjei Method LD50 estimates could be imprecise for sample sizes of less than 1000 hosts (Supplementary Figs. S4 - S6).

-4 Discussion
+4. Discussion

-Our likelihood-based method to estimate parasite-induced host mortality from observed parasite intensity data is a significant improvement over the previous methods.
-In simulations, it had greater power for detecting PIHM over a wider range of parameter values and also exhibited fewer false detection events (Type I errors) in both simulations and when applied to published datasets previously used in PIHM analyses.
+Our likelihood-based method to estimate PIHM from observed parasite intensity data is a significant improvement over the previous methods.
+In simulations, it had greater power for detecting PIHM over a wider range of parameter values and it also exhibited fewer false detection events (Type I errors) in both simulations and when applied to published datasets previously used in PIHM analyses.
 The Likelihood Method was also generally less biased and more precise when quantifying parasite-induced mortality via the host survival function for the parameters we considered.
 The superior performance of the Likelihood Method over the Adjei Method can be attributed to its fewer parameters, its lack of unnecessary data alteration, and its applicability across a variety of different parameter combinations.
 In short, the Likelihood Method is a better method for detecting and quantifying PIHM than the previously proposed Adjei Method.

 Although superior to the Adjei Method, the Likelihood Method still cannot be applied to all real datasets.
-For host-parasite systems where host mortality occurs as a steep, non-linear function of parasite intensity only 75 hosts must be sampled to have an 80% power in detecting PIHM.
-However, as the maximum slope of the survival function decreases and the function becomes somewhat linear, hundreds, or possibly thousands of hosts would have to be sampled to achieve the same result.
+For host-parasite systems where host mortality occurs as a steep, non-linear function of parasite intensity, only 75 hosts must be sampled to have an 80% power in detecting PIHM.
+However, as the maximum slope of the survival function decreases and the function becomes somewhat linear, hundreds or possibly thousands of hosts would have to be sampled to achieve the same result.
 This is consistent with previous studies which illustrate the difficulty of detecting PIHM from linear host survival functions (Lanciani and Boyett, 1989).
 While it may be feasible to sample several hundred invertebrates or small fish, even the smallest sample sizes are completely unfeasible for many vertebrates, particularly the species of conservation concern where addressing the impact of parasitism would be most important.
 An even larger sample size would be required to identify PIHM when parasites are highly aggregated, mean infection intensity is high, or parasite prevalence is low, all of which are common in many parasitic helminths.
 Moreover, while linear functions make PIHM undetectable, at the other extreme, steep, non-linear survival curves produce severely biased estimates of the survival function.
 Given the interaction between all of these different factors, the Likelihood Method is probably limited to detecting PIHM in systems where greater than 100 hosts can be collected, parasites are common and only moderately aggregated, and substantial host mortality occurs at relatively low parasite intensity.